-The Journal of the Macau Ricci Institute
+The Macau Ricci Institute Journal

 https://journals.usj.edu.mo/index.php/mrijournal